menu

 Occupations and Workforce

-When you are in Panacea, you'll notice that it is more blue-collar than most other communities in America.
-38.07% of Panacea’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Panacea is generally considered to be a blue-collar town.
+38.07% of the Panacea workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Panacea is a town of service providers, farmers, fishers, or foresters, and construction workers and builders.
 There are especially a lot of people living in Panacea who work in farm management occupations (25.23%), food service (24.54%), and maintenance occupations (20.64%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.77% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.